hoodieblanket/learningJourney/Lets Learn Network Security/Sec+.md

   - disable: office macros, javascript and browser plugins
   - security basics, antivirus, IPS, email security, Multifactor authentication, audit logging etc..

-**Delivery** - Goal: select avenue of delivery the payload or intrusion
+**3. Delivery** - Goal: select avenue of delivery the payload or intrusion
 - Target chosen or decided how to deliver
   - Websites: what website is frequently used by the users and if there is a vulnerability there
   - Social Media